Skip to main content

 DISABILITY TYPES CONT'D

-Disability Required Documentation
+Disability Type Required Documentation

 Attention Deficit Disorder/Attention Deficit Hyperactive Disorder (ADD/ADHD) Completed information/ verification form by a licensed physician, psychiatrist or psychologist indicating diagnosis, assessment of how diagnosis may limit student in classroom and recommended accommodations.